 Our motoring offence solicitors have an excellent success rate at advancing exceptional hardship applications and convincing the Court not to disqualify our clients from driving.

-We regularly represent clients facing a driving bans around the Midlands in Birmingham, Tamworth, Lichfield, Sutton Coldfield, Walsall, Solihull and Coventry to name just a few.
+We regularly represent clients facing driving bans around the Midlands in Birmingham, Tamworth, Lichfield, Sutton Coldfield, Walsall, Solihull, and Coventry to name just a few.

 Request A Callback or Email from a Kang & Co Solicitor